What Is Child Sexual Abuse?

 Many groomers also use social isolation as a way to remove the victim from his or her support network.
 Abusers frequently use this tactic on adolescents and young adults.

-Anyone can be a groomer, regardless of age, race, gender, social rank or religion.
+Anyone can engage in grooming, regardless of age, race, gender, social rank or religion.

 Sexual abusers may also groom the caregivers of a child in order to gain the caregivers’ trust and increased access to the child.
 For example, many Catholic priests sexually abused minors while traveling together.
 The families of these victims willingly entrusted the safety of their children to these abusive clergy members.